 PIDA: Investing in Pennsylvania’s Industrial Enterprises

 As part of the Department of Community and Economic Development’s (DCED) mission to grow and sustain business development across the commonwealth, it offers various funding programs.
 One such program, the Pennsylvania Industrial Development Authority (PIDA), provides low-interest loans and lines of credit to businesses that commit to creating and retaining full-time jobs, and for the development of industrial parks and multi-tenant facilities.
-In 2018, PIDA has approved more than $84 million in low-interest loans, leading to over $119 million in private investment and supporting 4,316 created and retained full-time jobs.
+In 2020, PIDA has approved $12,476,775 in low-interest loans that have resulted in $28,840,802 in private investment and supported 933 created and retained full-time jobs.

 To learn how the PIDA program has enabled companies to grow in the state, we spoke to Lebanon Valley Cold Storage and Strasburg Rail Road about their experience and what the PIDA funding has meant to their businesses.